pythonarcade/arcade/doc/programming_guide/sound.rst

 Stopping a Specific Playback
 """"""""""""""""""""""""""""

-There are two easy ways of stopping a playback of a :py:class:`~arcade.Sound`.
+There are two easy ways of stopping a playback of a :py:class:`Sound`.

 The first is to choose which function we'll pass its :py:class:`~pyglet.media.player.Player` object to: